EdgeFirstAI/documentation/docs/models/validation/vision/user_managed.md

 ```

 !!! note "Server Specification"
     Specify the EdgeFirst Studio server using `--server` among these variations: "test", "stage", "saas".
 This is an optional parameter as the default is set to "saas".
+To modify the studio server, first `edgefirst-client logout` then `edgefirst-client --server <server> login`.

 !!! info "EdgeFirst Studio Token"
-    Once logged in, an EdgeFirst Studio Token will be saved under `.config/edgefirststudio/config.toml` granting access to the EdgeFirst Studio API which will remain valid for a period of time, usually 12 hours.
+    Once logged in, an EdgeFirst Studio Token will be saved under `~/.config/edgefirststudio/token` granting access to the EdgeFirst Studio API which will remain valid for a period of time, usually 12 hours.
 Using this token will refresh the expiration timer.

 Once the validator is installed and authenticated, run validation using the following command.